JSpringer04/JSpringer04/README.md

 My name is Jalin Springer.
 I'm a year 4 computer science student at Western University.

-I am currently working on creating the backend of a hotel in Barbados.
+I am currently working on creating the backend of a hotel management system in Barbados.

 My main tech stack includes react, mySQL, C++, UE5 tools, and the Adobe Creative Suite.